SOCIAL ACTIVIST

 Lynching of Jesse Washington

 Jesse Washington was a 17-year-old African American farmhand who was lynched in the county seat of Waco, Texas, on May 15, 1916, in what became a well-known example of lynching.
-Washington was convicted of raping and murdering Lucy Fryer, the wife of his white employer in rural Robinson, Texas.
-He was chained by his neck and dragged out of the county court by observers.
+Washington was accused of raping and murdering Lucy Fryer, the wife of his white employer in rural Robinson, Texas.
+After being found guilty and sentenced to death, he was chained by his neck and dragged out of the county court by observers.
 Washington was then paraded through the street, all while being stabbed and beaten, before being held down and castrated.
 Read more on Wikipedia

 Memorability Metrics